-Prehistoric Silence is a recently-born label releasing both physical and digital stuff, based in the Italian region called Veneto which is cultivating growing interest in experimental and venturous electronics, thanks to a discrete amount of artists, outcomes and venues such as Chevel, Von Tesla, Enklav, ElectronicGirls, Quarto Mondo, CSO Django, Spazio Aereo and much more.
-It’s our pleasure to share with you the full album stream of the second PHS release ever, namely a split tape between Holy Similaun, solo project of its co-founder Alberto Bertelli, and Weightausend aka Cage Suburbia‘s Matthias Girardi.
+Prehistoric Silence is a recently-born label releasing both physical and digital stuff, based on the Italian region called Veneto which is cultivating growing interest in experimental and venturous electronics, thanks to a discrete amount of artists, outcomes and venues such as Chevel, Von Tesla, Enklav, ElectronicGirls, Quarto Mondo, CSO Django, Spazio Aereo and much more.
+It’s our pleasure to share with you the full album stream of the second PHS release ever, namely a split tape between Holy Similaun, the solo project of its co-founder Alberto Bertelli, and Weightausend aka Cage Suburbia‘s Matthias Girardi.
 The C10 cassette is coming out April the 14th and you can preorder it here, straight out of Prehistoric Silence’s website, also featuring artwork & layout by Alberto Bertelli, mixing by Matthias Girardi and mastering by Antonio Gallucci.
 The player is available at the end of the article.
 Enjoy!

 A1.
 Holy Similaun – APT-GET

 A2. weightausend – AMY DUB (Holy similaun rework)